 If you have a breath test, you’ll swallow a preparation containing urea.
 If H. pylori bacteria are present, they will release an enzyme that breaks down this combination and will release carbon dioxide, which a special device then detects.

 If you have an endoscopy, your doctor will insert a long, thin instrument called an endoscope into your mouth and down into your stomach and duodenum.
 An attached camera will send back images on a monitor for your doctor to view.
-Any abnormal areas will be inspected, and special tools used with the endoscope will take samples from these areas if that’s necessary.
+Any abnormal areas will be inspected.
+If necessary, special tools used with the endoscope will allow your doctor to take samples from these areas.

 H. pylori infections can lead to peptic ulcers, but the infection or the ulcer itself can lead to more serious complications.
 These include:

-- obstruction, which can happen when an ulcer blocks the food from leaving your stomach
+- obstruction, which can happen when something like a tumor blocks the food from leaving your stomach

 - perforation, which can happen when an ulcer breaks through your stomach wall